uccser/cs-field-guide/text/curriculum-guides/ncea/en-assessment-guide-level-1-searching-algorithms.md

 "describing an algorithm for a task"

-"determining the cost of an algorithm for a problem of a particular size"
+"determining the cost of an algorithm for a problem of a particular size" {panel end}

-"showing understanding of the kinds of steps that can be in an algorithm" {panel end}

 Take a screenshot of a completed search using the *binary search* interactive (if you get lucky and find the target within 2 clicks, keep restarting until it takes at least 3, so that you something sufficient to show in your report).
 Show on your screenshot which boxes you opened, and put how many boxes you opened.
 The number of boxes you opened is the *cost* of the algorithm for this particular problem.
 Include your screenshot in your report.